 2. How long does a seller have to back out of a FSBO contract in New York State?

 New York State law does not give sellers a statutory right to cancel a contract for any kind of reason.
 A seller may only cancel a contract under a very restricted set of circumstances, so be careful to seek legal advice from a professional.

-- Sell My House Fast for Cash in New York: Check out ways to sell your New York house fast for cash
+- Sell My House Fast: Check out the ways to sell your house fast.

-- Cash Buyers for Homes in New York: Sell your distressed properties with Companies that Buy Houses for Cash.
-Discover the top companies that purchased houses for cash in New York.
+- Cash Buyers for Homes in New York: Here are the top companies that purchased houses for cash in New York.